On the Iitaka conjecture for anticanonical divisors in positive characteristic: Introduction

 \subsection{Acknowledgements}

-I would like to thank my PhD advisor Paolo Cascini for suggesting the problem, for his guidance throughout, for his indispensable support and the useful feedback.
-I would like to thank Christopher D.\ Hacon for some helpful suggestions.
-I would like to thank my friends at UCL and Imperial for helping me.
+I would like to thank my PhD advisor Paolo Cascini for suggesting the problem, for his guidance throughout, indispensable support and the useful feedback.
+I would like to thank Jefferson Baudin, Fabio Bernasconi, Iacopo Brivio, Chi-Kang Chang, and Christopher D.\ Hacon for some helpful suggestions and comments.
+I would like to thank my colleagues at University College London and Imperial College London for helpful discussions.
+I would like to thank the anonymous referees for their detailed comments.
 This project started during my first year at the LSGNT, to which I would like to express my gratitude for providing a great environment for discussions.
-This work was supported by the Engineering and Physical Sciences Research Council [EP/S021590/1].
-The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.
+This work was supported by the Engineering and Physical Sciences Research Council [EP/S021590/1], the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.